yusuf-shahin/BasicNote-of-Node_n_ExpressJs/README.md

 //* in "subfolder" I already create two files, first.txt and second.txt const first = readFileSync("./content/first.txt", "utf8");
 const second = readFileSync("./content/second.txt", "utf8");
+//# fs.readFileSync() method, we can synchronously read files.
+It is used to read the file and return its content.

 //* read the file from those folder console.log(first, second);